 After Bihar liquor ban, alcohol sellers flourish on India-Nepal border

-Kathmandu: The complete ban on alcohol in India's Bihar state seems to have come as a boon for small traders in Nepal who sell low-quality alcohol.
-Reports here say there has been a sudden rise in small huts along the India-Nepal border to target alcohol customers from Bihar.
+Patna: The complete ban on alcohol in Bihar seems to have come as a boon for traders in Nepal who sell low-quality alcohol.
+According to reports, there has been a sudden rise in small huts along the India-Nepal border to target alcohol customers from Bihar.

-At a recent meeting in Forbesganj in Bihar, Indian authorities sought help from their Nepali counterparts to curb the movement of people seeking alcohol from Nepal.
+At a recent meeting in Forbesganj, border authorities sought help from their Nepali counterparts to curb the movement of people seeking alcohol from Nepal.

 Toyam Rai, chief district officer of Sunsari district who led the Nepali team, said that due to the open international border, there was high chance of smuggling of alcohol from Nepal to India, and so the Indian authorities asked Nepal to cooperate in preventing the smuggling.

-Himanshu Sharma, district magistrate of Araria in Bihar, local police chiefs and others also participated as part of the Indian side in the meeting.
+Himanshu Sharma, district magistrate of Araria, local police chiefs and others also participated as part of the Indian side in the meeting.

 "With the ban on alcohol in Bihar, the Indian authorities have asked us to curb the smuggling of alcohol from Nepal.
 They are also concerned that after the ban, criminals may sneak into Nepal that will further invite security complications," said Sunsari Superintendent of Police Sandip Bhandari.